Youhe-Jiang/IJCAI2023-OptimalShardedDataParallel/README.md

 $ conda env create -f environment.yml
 ```

-Or create the environment by:
+Or prepare the environment by:

 ```
 $ sh prepare_env.sh